 Appalachian State University’s Special Education (BS) – Adapted Curriculum K-12 degree prepares future teachers to teach students in grades K-12 who will likely require more significant modifications and adaptations in order to access the general curriculum, and may not be candidates for career prep, college/tech prep, or college prep diploma from the North Carolina public schools.

-This degree program is part of the Department of Reading Education and Special Education and leads to North Carolina teaching license in Special Education: Adapted Curriculum K-12.
+This degree program is part of the Department of Child Development, Literacy and Special Education and leads to North Carolina teaching license in Special Education: Adapted Curriculum K-12.

 Employment: There is currently a shortage of Special Education teachers in North Carolina and around the country.
 Each of our graduates has numerous job opportunities from which to choose.